What you will find on this page

 - Learn how the sound processor upgrade process works

-Health plans have their own definitions of what is considered medically necessary, but typically includes anything that improves your hearing, or is required for the cochlear implant to function.
+Cochlear will request a Letter of Medical Necessity (LMN) from your clinician.
+This serves as a prescription and justifies a new sound processor is medically necessary for your cochlear implant to continuously function.
+Keep in mind, health plans have their own definitions of what is considered medically necessary, but it typically includes anything that improves your hearing, or is required for the cochlear implant to function.